 - a failure or breakdown of an essential service or appliance on the property for hot water, cooking or heating

-- a fault or damage that makes the property unsafe or insecure
+- a fault or damage that makes the property unsafe or insecure (for example, this may include repairs relating to smoke alarms or electrical safety)

 - a fault or damage likely to injure a person, damage property or unduly inconvenience a tenant